fdve/bcs_compiler_implementation/README.md

 4. Make.
 5. we use gcc also right?
 For compiling the tests?

-The compiler has been tested with the program versions stated above on 2 platforms.
+The compiler has been tested with the program versions stated above.
 Newer versions should most likely also work, older versions may not.
-However, no guarantees here.

-The compiler has been tested on 5.10.16.3-microsoft-standard-WSL2 Linux kernel and on (test on linux standalone VM version here compiler here)
+The compiler has been tested on 2 platforms.
+The first platform was a 5.10.16.3-microsoft-standard-WSL2 Linux kernel, and the second platform a (test on linux standalone VM version here compiler here)

 (Also make sure that both test platforms had the same bison flex c++ make etc)